Molar pregnancy

-A molar pregnancy also known as a hydatidiform mole, is an abnormal form of pregnancy in which a non-viable fertilized egg implants in the uterus.
-A molar pregnancy is a type of gestational trophoblastic disease that used to be known as a hydatidiform mole.
-A molar pregnancy grows into a mass in the uterus that has swollen chorionic villi that grow in clusters resembling grapes.
-A molar pregnancy can develop when a fertilized egg does not contain an original maternal nucleus.
-The products of conception may or may not contain fetal tissue.
-Molar pregnancies are categorized as partial moles or complete moles, with the word 'mole' being used to denote simply a clump of growing tissue, or a 'growth'.
+A molar pregnancy, also known as a hydatidiform mole, is an abnormal form of pregnancy in which a non-viable fertilized egg implants in the uterus.
+It falls under the category of gestational trophoblastic diseases.
+During a molar pregnancy, the uterus contains a growing mass characterized by swollen chorionic villi, resembling clusters of grapes.
+The occurrence of a molar pregnancy can be attributed to the fertilized egg lacking an original maternal nucleus.
+As a result, the products of conception may or may not contain fetal tissue.
+These molar pregnancies are categorized into two types: partial moles and complete moles, where the term 'mole' simply denotes a clump of growing tissue or a 'growth'.

-A complete mole is caused by a single sperm (90% of the time) or two (10% of the time) sperm combining with an egg which has lost its DNA.
-In the first case, the sperm then reduplicates, forming a "complete" 46 chromosome set.
-The genotype is typically 46,XX (diploid) due to the subsequent mitosis of the fertilizing sperm but can also be 46,XY (diploid).
-46,YY (diploid) is not observed.
-In contrast, a partial mole occurs when a normal egg is fertilized by one or two sperm which then reduplicates itself, yielding the genotypes of 69,XXY (triploid) or 92,XXXY (tetraploid).
+A complete mole is caused by either a single sperm (90% of the time) or two sperm (10% of the time) combining with an egg that has lost its DNA.
+In the former case, the sperm reduplicates, leading to the formation of a "complete" 46-chromosome set.
+Typically, the genotype is 46, XX (diploid) due to subsequent mitosis of the fertilizing sperm, but it can also be 46, XY (diploid).
+However, 46, YY (diploid) is not observed.
+On the other hand, a partial mole occurs when a normal egg is fertilized by one or two sperm, which then reduplicates itself, resulting in genotypes of 69, XXY (triploid) or 92, XXXY (tetraploid).

-Complete moles have a 2–4% risk of developing into choriocarcinoma in Western countries and 10–15% in Eastern countries and a 15% risk of becoming an invasive mole.
-Incomplete moles can become invasive (<5% risk) but are not associated with choriocarcinoma.
-Complete hydatidiform moles account for 50% of all cases of choriocarcinoma.
+Complete moles carry a 2–4% risk, in Western countries, of developing into choriocarcinoma and a higher risk of 10–15% in Eastern countries, with an additional 15% risk of becoming an invasive mole.
+In contrast, incomplete moles can become invasive as well but are not associated with choriocarcinoma.
+Notably, complete hydatidiform moles account for 50% of all cases of choriocarcinoma.

-Molar pregnancies are a relatively rare complication of pregnancy, making up 1 in 1,000 pregnancies in the US, with much higher rates in Asia (e.g. up to 1 in 100 pregnancies in Indonesia).
+Molar pregnancies are relatively rare complications of pregnancy, occurring in approximately 1 in 1,000 pregnancies in the United States, while in Asia, the rates are considerably higher, reaching up to 1 in 100 pregnancies in countries like Indonesia.